marxin/texi2rst-generated/sphinx/gccint/stack-layout-and-calling-conventions.rst

   aggregate data types, because these are returned in another way.
 See ``TARGET_STRUCT_VALUE_RTX`` and related macros, below.

-.. index:: FUNCTION_VALUE
+.. macro:: FUNCTION_VALUE (valtype, func)

-MacroFUNCTION_VALUE(:samp:`{valtype}`,:samp:`{func}`)This macro has been deprecated.
+  This macro has been deprecated.
 Use ``TARGET_FUNCTION_VALUE`` for a new target instead.

-.. index:: LIBCALL_VALUE
+.. macro:: LIBCALL_VALUE (mode)

-MacroLIBCALL_VALUE(:samp:`{mode}`)A C expression to create an RTX representing the place where a library function returns a value of mode :samp:`{mode}`.
+  A C expression to create an RTX representing the place where a library function returns a value of mode :samp:`{mode}`.

   Note that 'library function' in this context means a compiler support routine, used to perform arithmetic, whose name is known specially by the compiler and was not mentioned in the C code being compiled.

-.. function:: rtx TARGET_LIBCALL_VALUE(machine_mode mode,const_rtx fun)
+.. function:: rtx TARGET_LIBCALL_VALUE (machine_mode mode, const_rtx fun)

   Define this hook if the back-end needs to know the name of the libcall function in order to determine where the result should be returned.